 I recommend auditing your existing link profile at least bi-annually to make sure nothing low-quality has slipped in.
 That means you’ll need to manually analyze your link opportunities.

-In most cases, you can just analyze new links that have popped up.
+In most cases, you can just analyze new links that have popped up on SEMRush.
 I’m a little obsessive and I monitor new link activity on a daily basis.
 That helps me stay on top of negative SEO attacks that may occur.
 I recommend you do the same.